High School student-athletes between the 9th and 12th grades are welcome to join. You do NOT need experience - we teach you!

 Practices throughout the year take place from 4-6:30 PM on Monday through Friday, and Saturdays from 11 AM-1 PM unless otherwise announced.

-[FOR FALL 2016] The Program starts on Monday August 15th, 2016 and officially completes on Saturday November 12th, 2016 with a Marina clean-up day.
+[UPDATED FOR FALL 2017] The Program starts on Monday August 14th, 2017 and officially completes on Saturday November 11th, 2016 with a Marina clean-up day.
 We will continue rowing on Saturday mornings until the weather and water-level push us indoors on those days.

 [FOR WINTER 2016-17] Practices start on Monday November 28th, 2016 (Monday after Thanksgiving break) and officially completes the Saturday, February 18th 2017, before we begin the Spring season.